smart-mobile-software/arisedocs/docs/source/ios.rst

     [Arise initializeWithKey:@"9c51b5e8f06ebd26728f29954365098f052c68c8" appName:@"MyApp"];

-Replace the value of the key and app name by your own key and your application name.
+Replace the value of the key and the app name by your own key and your application name.
 You can find it on your dashboard.

 4. Get the experiment value
 ---------------------------